Major Meets Career

 - Sign up for the Internship class and complete an internship related to the psychology/counseling field.
 See the Career & Life Development office on MyNaropa for the full internship site list and for a variety of different organizations to get involved in.

-- Get involved in school leadership groups & resources i.e. SUN, the Naropa community, residence halls, CARE team, CReST, conflict/mediation support, leadership groups, etc.
+- Get involved in school leadership groups & resources i.e. SUN, the Naropa Community & Student Counseling Centers, residence halls, CARE team, CReST, conflict / mediation support, leadership groups, etc.

-- Volunteer/familiarize yourself with organizations that align with your career goals & provide the opportunity for hands-on training.
+- Volunteer at community organizations that align with your career goals & provide the opportunity for hands-on training – think: crisis hotlines, youth support, homeless population services, LGBTQIA+ organizations, eating disorder foundations, elderly care, mentorship, tutoring, etc.

 - Earn a minor in a specialized field of interest.